 (J) supervise and evaluate client satisfaction survey reports on all clients served.

-(2) An administrator or alternate administrator must be available to agency personnel in person or by telephone during the agency's operating hours and in accordance with the rules in this chapter, including §97.210 of this subchapter (relating to Agency Operating Hours), §97.404(h)(2) of this chapter (relating to Standards Specific to Agencies Licensed to Provide Personal Assistance Services), §97.523 of this chapter (relating to Personnel Requirements for a Survey), and §97.527 of this chapter (relating to Post-Survey Procedures).
+(2) An administrator or alternate administrator must be available to agency personnel, in person or by telephone, during the agency's operating hours and in accordance with the rules in this chapter, including §558.210 of this subchapter (relating to Agency Operating Hours), §558.404(h)(2)of this chapter (relating to Standards Specific to Agencies Licensed to Provide Personal Assistance Services), §558.523of this chapter (relating to Personnel Requirements for a Survey), and §558.527 of this chapter (relating to Post-Survey Procedures).

-(3) An administrator must designate in writing an agency employee who must provide DADS surveyors entry to the agency in accordance with §97.523(e) of this chapter (relating to Personnel Requirements for a Survey) if the administrator and alternate administrator are not available.
+(3) An administrator must designate, in writing, an agency employee who must provide HHSC surveyors entry to the agency in accordance with §558.523(e) of this chapter (relating to Personnel Requirements for a Survey) , if the administrator and alternate administrator are not available.

 (c) Supervision of services.

-(1) Except as provided in paragraph (3) of this subsection, an agency licensed to provide licensed home health services, licensed and certified home health services, or hospice services must directly employ or contract with an individual who meets the qualifications in §97.244 of this chapter to serve as the supervising nurse.
+(1) Except as provided in paragraph (3) of this subsection, an agency licensed to provide licensed home health services, licensed and certified home health services, or hospice services must directly employ or contract with an individual who meets the qualifications in §558.244 of this division to serve as the supervising nurse.

-(2) An agency must designate in writing a similarly qualified alternate to serve as supervising nurse in the absence of the supervising nurse.
+(2) An agency must designate, in writing, a similarly qualified alternate to serve as supervising nurse in the absence of the supervising nurse.

 (A) The supervising nurse or alternate supervising nurse must:

-(i) be available to agency personnel at all times in person or by telephone;
+(i) always be available to agency personnel, in person or by telephone;

 (ii) participate in activities relevant to services furnished, including the development of qualifications and assignment of agency personnel;